jaystack/jaysvcutil/README.md

   -t, --dts                  The name of the generated TypeScript definition
                              file.
 Default is JayDataContext.d.ts.
   -n, --namespace            The namespace of the generated JayData
-                             EntitContext class.
+                             EntityContext class.
 Default is taken from the metadata.
   -c, --contextBaseClass     The name of the base class for the generated
                              entity context.
 Default is $data.EntityContext.